mohd-faizy/Probabilistic-Deep-Learning-with-TensorFlow/README.md

 | **Use Cases**                | Bayesian neural networks, uncertainty estimation, statistical analysis. | Supervised/unsupervised learning, reinforcement learning, deep learning. |
 | **Target Audience**          | Statisticians, researchers, and Bayesian modelers.               | Machine learning practitioners and data scientists.        |

----

-🎯 **Pro Tip:** Use **TensorFlow Probability** when your problem involves uncertainty, probabilistic reasoning, or Bayesian inference.
-For standard machine learning tasks like image classification or NLP, **TensorFlow Core** is sufficient.

----

 ## 🌟 Key Probability Distributions You Should Know